-Featuring top shopping, dining, nightlife, and, of course, the Cubs, Lakeview has become one of Chicago’s most sought-after residential areas.
+Featuring top shopping, dining, nightlife, and the Chicago Cubs, Lakeview has become one of Chicago’s most sought-after residential areas.

 One of the city’s largest neighborhoods, in addition to Wrigleyville the area includes the Southport Corridor, a fun shopping street, Boystown, Chicago’s LGBT epicenter, and a beautiful stretch of lakeside parks.
 Residents love their historic homes and quiet tree-lined streets just steps from the action.
 And with nearby Lake Shore Drive and the CTA Brown, Red, and Purple Lines, getting around the city couldn’t be easier!